ptabriz/FOSS4G_workshop/README.md

             wm.event_timer_remove(self._timer)
 ```

 * Go to file > preferences > addons > BlenderGIS > import/Export panel
 * Unselect __Adjust 3D view__ and __Forced Textured solid shading__
 * Now run the script loaded into the __text editor__
 * The scripts adds a new panel in 3D view's toolbar (left side) with two buttons, __Watch mode__ and __Copy files__
 * First Press __Watch mode__ and then press __Copy files__
-* You should be able to see the viewshed maps and the observe location object updating along the path.
+* You should be able to see the viewshed maps and the observer location object updating along the path.
-* While the code running

 |![Blender Viewport](img/setup_blender_gis.JPG) Disabling adjust 3D view parameter in blender GIS addon|
 |:---:|